hyperoslo/playbook/GIT_AND_GITHUB.md

 ## Basic setup

-For applications, the `master` branch should be production-ready at all times.
+For applications, the `master` branch should be in production at all times.
 A `develop` branch may be used for staging purposes.

 For libraries (e.g. a Ruby gem), the `master` branch is deemed unstable.